 Ingredients to look for: peat – has light acidity and helps with conserving moisture; vermiculite or perlite – aids in drainage and texture of soil; and compost – adds nutrients, preserves moisture, promotes bacteria and fungi, suppresses weeds.

-Water – Hanging baskets dry out quickly, so it is important to check the soil regularly and water daily and frequently, especially during extremely hot summer weather so that the plants and vegetables get enough water.
+Water – Hanging baskets dry out quickly, so it is important to check the soil regularly and water daily and frequently, especially during extremely hot weather.
+If you are unable to water daily, you can check into drip irrigation kits.

-Drainage – Since daily watering is a must for hanging vegetable gardens, the baskets must have proper drainage to prevent drowning of the vegetables and their root system.
+Drainage – Since daily watering is a must for hanging vegetable gardens, the baskets must have excellent drainage to prevent drowning of the vegetables.

 Fertilizer – Regular feedings of liquid fertilizer (applied once a week) will encourage more flowering and growth.
 Compost is a natural fertilizer, if store bought, for best results follow instructions.

-Pruning/Harvesting – Support your garden’s health, by removing any broken, dead or diseased plant material.
-To encourage or make your garden grow and produce more vegetables, harvest regularly or as needed.
+Pruning/Harvesting – Support your garden's health, by removing any broken, dead or diseased plant material.
+To encourage your garden to produce more vegetables, harvest regularly or as needed.

 What Vegetables Can You Grow In Hanging Baskets?